Jrobinson3/NY_CitiBikes_Challenge/README.md

 Additionally, providing visualization for the Peak Hours in Aug. and Top ending location helps to locate more bikes at the peak hours in August within the preferable location.
 ![image](https://github.com/Jrobinson3/NY_CitiBikes_Challenge/blob/main/Two%20Additional%20Viz.png)

-Embed the Tableau Public link is below:
+Embed the Tableau Public link is:
 [link to story](https://public.tableau.com/app/profile/jeong.robinson/viz/CitiBike_Challenge_16399354514560/Story-NYCitiBikes?publish=yes)